You are facing one of the most difficult decisions you have ever made.

 If you choose not to place your child for adoption, we will support your decision and help you create a plan for you to parent your baby.

 - Your social worker can be available to meet with you post adoption.

 - We will assist you with upholding the adoption plan.

 Frequently Asked Questions

 I am pregnant and thinking about adoption.
 What is the best place to start finding out information?

-You may contact us through our website, by text, email or phone at 412-766-5212 x102 We would be happy to set up a phone or face to face interview with our Masters Level Birth Parent Counselors.
+You may contact us through our website, by email or phone at 412-766-5212 x102 .
+We would be happy to set up a phone or face to face interview with our social worker.
 Please keep in mind that a meeting to find out more about adoption is not a commitment to place your child for adoption.
 This is simply an informational session so you can get more information and start making a decision that is right for you and your baby.